Paul Robinson (Neighbours): Robert's revenge campaign

-Paul had been uninvolved in the upbringing of all his children.
+Paul had been uninvolved in the upbringing of seven of his children, three of whom were born out of wedlock and hence did not know existed at the time of their births.
 This provided producers with scope to introduce estranged family members.
 In 2006, writers devised a long-running storyline in-which Paul's son Robert (Adam Hunter) plans a revenge campaign against his father.
 Robert's motives for his vendetta stem from Paul not being around while he grew up.
 Paul was happy that he had triplet children Elle, Robert and Cameron Robinson (also played by Hunter) back in his life.
 He tries to make amends with Robert and attempts to bond with him unaware that he is being plotted against.
 Writers decided to mark the show's 5000th episode with the story and Robert takes Paul hostage down a mineshaft.
 Dennis filmed the scenes in a filthy studio set surrounded by cameras, lighting and crew.
 He told Herbison (Inside Soap) that he found it difficult to pretend he was trapped underground.

 Dennis explained that his character is oblivious to Robert's intentions and believes Robert is taking him on a family camping holiday.
 When Robert has Paul alone he drugs him and take him to the mineshaft.
 Robert admits to causing the plane crash which killed the Bishop family, intending Paul, Elle and Izzy to die.
 Dennis explained that Robert "really goes to town telling Paul what a terrible father he's been and how he's going to pay for it now."
 Robert gloats about his successful scheming and seals the entrance to the mine leaving Paul for dead.
 But Katya Kinski (Dichen Lachman) begins to suspect that Robert is mentally ill and it is up to her to convince other residents and save Paul from death.
 Paul escapes but Katya is next to be kidnapped by Robert because he is infatuated with her.
 She decides to humour Robert in the hope he will return her to Erinsborough.
 But Robert discovers that Paul plans to marry his mother Gail.
 He is unaware that it is a ruse set-up by authorities to arrest him.
 Katya convinces Robert that they should not leave together because he has a final chance to kill Paul at the wedding.